AineDev/CPSC-311/a6/README.txt

 ===================== HEADER ========================

-Student #1, Name: Aine Kearns
+Student #1, Name: TODO
-Student #1, students.cs.ubc.ca Login: ainedev
+Student #1, students.cs.ubc.ca Login: TODO
-Student #1, Student Number: 45402147
+Student #1, Student Number: TODO

-Student #2, Name: Shannon Hogan
+Student #2, Name: TODO (or write "NONE")
-Student #2, students.cs.ubc.ca Login: shogan2
-Student #2, Student Number: 21707112
+Student #2, students.cs.ubc.ca Login: TODO (or write "NONE") Student #2, Student Number: TODO (or write "NONE")

-Student #3, Name: Kaeli Flanagan
-Student #3, students.cs.ubc.ca Login: kaelif
-Student #3, Student Number: 41537151

 (If you decide to do the assignment as a project group, add ALL the members of the group following this format)

-Team name (for fun!): The Terrified Penguins
+Team name (for fun!): TODO

 Acknowledgment that you understand and have followed the course's collaboration policy (READ IT at https://www.students.cs.ubc.ca/~cs-311/current/syllabus.html#collaboration-policy-for-assignments):

-Signed: Aine Kearns, Kaeli Flanagan, Shannon Hogan
+Signed: TODO (put your names here again as a signature)

 ===================== LOGISTICS =====================

 Please fill in each of the following:

-Acknowledgment of assistance (per the collab policy!): Maja Evans, Lilli Freischmen,  Laura Schmid
+Acknowledgment of assistance (per the collab policy!): TODO

-For teams, rough breakdown of work: Worked on separately and then combined answers
+For teams, rough breakdown of work: TODO (no more than a paragraph needed!)

 ======================= BONUS =======================

 If you attempted any bonuses, please note it here and describe how you approached them.

-N/A
+TODO